Target Buffer Strategies

 Fixed income may also be challenged when interest rates rise and lose purchasing power in an inflationary environment.

 When will the next pullback occur, or when will interest rates and inflation stabilize?
 While it’s not possible to predict the future, there are ways we can prepare for it.
-The Buffer strategy seeks to protect equity investors from losses with a contractual level of certainty (“contractual certainty”) that is simply not possible with a 60/40 allocation.
+The Target buffer strategy seeks to protect equity investors from losses with a contractual level of certainty (“contractual certainty”) that is simply not possible with a 60/40 allocation.
 The contractual certainty comes from options.
 To understand the contractual nature of options and why it matters, click here.

 How It Works